Masai11/portfolio/README.md

 * View or create a new project

   **KNOWN BUGS.**
- * The site is fully functional, however, there are a few known bugs, which are currently being woked on, and will be updated shortly.
+ * The site is fully functional, however, there are a few known bugs, which are currently being worked on, and will be updated shortly.
+ *I have a small issue with the routing, but i am working on it

 **ROADMAP.**
 * Portfolio